1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-S/S RPM FS-501

-Later die stages exhibit a die crack in a specific location coming from the base of Monticello down through the right side of the N in CENTS to the O of OF, with the crack positioned closer to the E of Monticello than to the L.
+Later die stages of this variety show a die crack running from the base of Monticello down through the right side of the “N” in CENTS to the “O” of OF — positioned closer to the “E” of MONTICELLO than to the “L.” These diagnostic features make authentication relatively straightforward for collectors familiar with the variety.

-These diagnostic features make authentication relatively straightforward for collectors familiar with the variety.
-An MS65 example reached $300 at auction in 2019.
-The variety offers an accessible entry point for collectors interested in wartime nickel errors, combining historical significance with reasonable pricing in most grades.
+An MS-65 example reached $300 at auction in 2019.
+The variety offers an accessible entry point for collectors interested in wartime nickel errors, combining real historical significance with reasonable pricing in most grades.
+Because it is a silver war nickel, even circulated examples retain melt value above face value.

 1942-S/S RPM FS-501 Nickel Price/Grade Chart